akhillochen/akhillochen/README.md

 Currently, I am a final year engineering student pursuing my B.Tech in ECE from NIT Trichy (one of India’s Top #10 engineering colleges).

-🚀 I’m available to take on new interesting projects and learn more!
-Feel free to contact me at: [akhillochen@gmail.com](mailto:akhillochen@gmail.com).

 Let's connect on: 🐦 [Twitter](https://twitter.com/akhillochen) | 🔗 [LinkedIn](https://www.linkedin.com/in/akhillochen/)